AVSLab/basilisk/docs_sphinx/source/Install/installOnLinux.rst

 Build Process via GUI
 ---------------------

 ..
-Note:: This currently is bugged and doesn’t work correctly
+Warning:: This currently is bugged and doesn’t work correctly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First run Cmake with the source directory set to the ``{REPO}/src``